-- Is an LMHP that maintains a current and unrestricted license with its respective professional board or licensing authority in the state of Louisiana; - Shall be on duty and on call as needed; - Has two years of qualifying clinical experience as an LMHP in the provision of services provided by the provider; and - Shall have the following responsibilities: - Provide supervision utilizing evidenced-based techniques related to the practice of behavioral health counseling; - Serve as resource person for other professionals counseling persons with behavioral health disorders; - Attend and participate in care conferences, treatment planning activities, and discharge planning; - Provide oversight and supervision of such activities as recreation, art/music, or vocational education; - Function as member advocate in treatment decisions;
+- 1. Is an LMHP that maintains a current and unrestricted license with its respective professional board or licensing authority in the state of Louisiana; - 2.
+Must be on duty and on call as needed; - 3.
+Has two years of qualifying clinical experience as an LMHP in the provision of services provided by the provider; and - 4.
+Must have the following responsibilities: - a.
+Provide supervision utilizing evidenced-based techniques related to the practice of behavioral health counseling; - b.
+Serve as a resource person for other professionals counseling persons with behavioral health disorders;